yukoff/ezsocialloginbundle/README.md

 This bundle provides [this service](https://github.com/crevillo/ezsocialloginbundle/blob/master/Security/EzSocialUserProvider.php) as an starting point, but you are free to create your own.

-Our UserProvider will try to get the email from the social network.
-If there as already any user in the eZ Platform repository with this mail, it will just return it.
+Our UserProvider will try to get the username from the social network.
+If there as already any user in the eZ Platform repository with this username, it will just return it.

-If there is no user having that email, it will try to create a new one under your "Guest Accounts" user group and will also log it.
+If there is no user having that username, it will try to create a new one under your "Guest Accounts" user group and will also log in it.

 ### F) Configure the oauth firewall